Table of Contents

 How Does God Reveal Himself?

+To understand the nature of God, it is important to understand how He reveals Himself to us.
 God reveals Himself in many different ways and through various sources.
 The Bible teaches up that God reveals Himself in a universal manner, equally to all people; and to individuals, He appeals to each man according to the type of person that they are.